JenesisFWork/CountingChange/README.md

 # CountingChange
-A program that counts change
+I developed a program that counts change/coins (quarters, dimes, nickels, etc.) using C++ in Microsoft Visual.